Nashons/museum-metaverse-project/README.md

 ![](screenshot/jo.png)

-This scene allows for viewing and buying museum artifacts in form of NFTs
+This scene allows for viewing and buying museum artifacts in form of NFTs.
+Artifacts are tokenized and bought in form of NFTs deployed on optimism

 ## Try it out